Doctoral Thesis submission for examination

 When you submit your thesis for examination, we ask your supervisors to nominate examiners to the Dean of Postgraduate Research who formally appoints these examiners.
 The underlying principle is to ensure independent experts examine your thesis in a fair and transparent manner.
 For further information, see Selection of Thesis Examiners (DOC, 19KB).

 The student and supervisors will discuss who the examiners might be and then the supervisor completes the Doctoral examiner request form and returns this to the Postgraduate Office.
-Before the thesis is sent out the student will also need to complete the Notification of Examiners Form (Doctoral) showing agreement of chosen examiners.
+Before the thesis is sent out the student will also need to complete the Notification of Examiners Form (Doctoral) showing agreement of chosen examiners, if they haven't already completed that part of the Doctoral Examiner Request Form.

 Supervisors are also required to submit a Supervisor certificate at this stage.